 The ‘how’ to facilitate the change is when it can get tough.
 Most people do not like change, they have a difficult time accepting and then embracing change.

-Specific to ergonomics, we recognized that a poorly designed workspace will generally lead to a poor response and a better designed workspace yields a better response.
+Specific to ergonomics, we recognize that a poorly designed workspace will generally lead to a poor response and a better designed workspace yields a better response.
 So, in many cases, changes are needed.
 But again, for most of us change is tough!
 Why is change so hard?

 Adapt to Whatever We are Doing